Face DetectorFace Detector API

 Need help?
 Contact support with your X-Request-ID for assistance.

-Integrate Face Detector API with No-Code Tools
+Integrate Face Detector with No-Code API Tools

 Frequently Asked Questions

-How do I get an API key?
+How do I get an API key for Face Detector?

 Sign up for a free account at dashboard.apiverve.com.
 Your API key will be automatically generated and available in your dashboard.
+The same key works for Face Detector and all other APIVerve APIs.
 The free plan includes 1,000 credits plus a 500 credit bonus.

-Can I use Face Detector API in production?
+Can I use Face Detector in production?

 Yes!
-The Face Detector API API supports CORS with wildcard configuration, so you can call it directly from browser-based JavaScript without needing a proxy server.
+The Face Detector API supports CORS with wildcard configuration, so you can call it directly from browser-based JavaScript without needing a proxy server.
 See the CORS section above for details.

-What happens if I exceed my credit limit?
+What happens if I exceed my Face Detector credit limit?

-When you reach your monthly credit limit, API requests will return an error until you upgrade your plan or wait for the next billing cycle.
+When you reach your monthly credit limit, Face Detector API requests will return an error until you upgrade your plan or wait for the next billing cycle.
 You'll receive notifications at 80% and 95% usage to give you time to upgrade if needed.

 What's Next?